-- All full-time faculty who have additional part-time employment shall be compensated at the part-time rate, carrying with him or her, his or her full-time rank.
-He or she shall be paid the prevailing rate or the part-time minimum for his or her rank, whichever is greater. - 23.7 Full and part-time Library faculty working on weekends shall be compensated at the following hourly rates for such service:
+23.4 All full-time faculty who have additional part-time employment shall be compensated at the part-time rate, carrying with him/her, his/her full-time rank.
+S/he shall be paid the prevailing rate or the part-time minimum for his/her rank, whichever is greater.

+23.5 Full-time and part-time Library faculty who work on weekends shall be compensated at the following hourly rates for such service: